revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 | Vanilla JavaScript | ✅ | ✅ |
 | TypeScript-first models | ✅ | ✅ |

-## Where RevoGrid Gantt is stronger
+## Where RevoGantt is stronger

 ### 1. The task table and timeline share one grid foundation

 A Gantt is not only a chart.
 In a production planning tool, users spend much of their time in the task table: editing dates, changing owners, filtering work, reviewing status, copying values, navigating hierarchy, and scanning custom fields.

-RevoGrid Gantt starts with that reality.
+RevoGantt starts with that reality.
 The left-side task table is RevoGrid, so the Gantt can reuse the same virtualization, cell rendering, editing, columns, filtering, selection, and theming model as the rest of your application.

 This architecture is especially useful for: